fzakaria/fzakaria.com/_posts/2026-07-30-the-nix-sandbox-is-a-hidden-input.md

 date: 2026-07-30 21:55 -0700
 ---

 The whole beauty of Nix was that it was incredibly pragmatic to achieve "reproducibility", which is quite an overloaded term.
-The default model for Nix is the [intensional-model](%{post_url 2025-03-08-demystifying-nix-s-intensional-model}) which is _input-addressed_: the hash of a store path is derived from the _recipe_ (derivation) that produced it, and not the _bytes_ that came out of it.
+The default model for Nix is the [extensional-model]({% post_url 2025-03-08-demystifying-nix-s-intensional-model %}) which is _input-addressed_: the hash of a store path is derived from the _recipe_ (derivation) that produced it, and not the _bytes_ that came out of it.
 In that framing Nix achieves _repeatability_.
 Nix, by default, was never bit-for-bit reproducible.[^1]

 [^1]: Nix has a `ca-derivations` feature that makes the output path a hash of the output bytes, which is a _different_ model (_extensional-model_).